top of page

 Untrained singers can also feel very frustrated by the experience of the radically different sounding head (M2) and chest (M1) registers.
 Neither the untrained singer nor the kinda-classical singer has learned to blend the registers in a preferred or sustainable way.

-The untrained M1-dominant singer of this voice type can sing comfortably between G3 to between A5 and C5.
+The untrained M1-dominant singer of this voice type can sing comfortably from G3 to between A5 and C5.
 Most can sing slightly lower and/or higher than those pitches, but that range is safe.
 Higher than that cannot be assumed.
 Even with a pro.

-For tenors, the safe pop range is D3 to F4.
-An experienced or trained tenor can sing to an A4.
-A “Money Notes" for tenors in popular styles (think, Patrick Monahan or Bruno Mars) can sing to C5 or higher.
+For tenors, the safest pop range is D3 to F4.
+An experienced or trained tenor can comfortably sing to an A4.
+Experienced tenors generally like to sing in a range from G3 to A4.
+Money notes for tenors in popular styles (think, Patrick Monahan or Bruno Mars) are in the B♭4 to F5 range.
 Tenors can often sing lower than the D or D♭ below middle C, but it typically becomes more difficult for them once they’re warmed up.
 D is safe.

 Baritones, or low

 The owner of the baritone voice is that lucky singer who can actually sing entire songs without having to negotiate a register break!
 Even a safe range for an untrained singer is G2 to B♭3.
 That's a lot of notes!
-(If you can sing lower than that G2, you are probably a bass-baritone.)
+(If you can comfortably sing lower than that G2, you are probably a bass-baritone.)

 An experienced or trained baritone can sing an F4.
-“Money Notes” for baritones are F#4 to C5.
+Money notes for baritones are F#4 to C5.
 Though those seem like high pitches for this voice type, they are pretty basic for most microphone-based genres.
-Like the alto, or medium high voice, these low voices tend not to lose their low notes as they warm up, but do gain more high notes.
+Like the alto (medium-high voice) these low voices tend not to lose their low notes as they warm up, but do gain more high notes.

 That's everything